COVID-19 Alternate Patient Care Facility

 Westlake Community Hospital, Melrose Park, IL

-The existing hospital had been shuttered 9 months prior to the start of this undertaking and as such the entirety of the facility had to be investigated, designed and constructed with best value to the government to maximize the number of patient space for both acute and non-acute care COVID-19 patients to the maximum extent possible.
-Levels of patient care had different requirements based on patient acuity, and were defined as follows:
+The existing hospital had been shuttered 9 months prior to the start of this undertaking.
+As such, the entirety of the facility had to be investigated, designed and constructed with best value to the government to maximize the number of spaces for both acute and non-acute patients.

-• High Acuity- Tier 3
+- High Acuity- Tier 3

-• Medium Acuity- Tier 2
+- Medium Acuity- Tier 2

-• Low Acuity- Tier 2a
+- Low Acuity- Tier 2a

-The heating ventilation and air conditioning system was modified to provide negative pressure in patient spaces to the greatest extent possible.
+The heating, ventilation and air conditioning system was modified to provide negative pressure in patient spaces to the greatest extent possible.
 The built-in fire protection and life safety systems were retained and tested for proper operation.
 Centralized medical gas systems did exist but had to be refurbished, including new piping and the addition of a new bulk oxygen storage tank.

 The existing emergency generators were tested, along with essential power circuits, to ensure patient safety due to the heavy reliance on ventilators and patient telemetry.
 The addition of a generator was required to supplement the existing generator which was underperforming.
 Lighting levels in the existing rooms were reviewed and required the addition of lights in some patient rooms to obtain the minimum required foot candles.
 Communications systems were reconnected and expanded to ensure redundant telephone, nurse call and internet access.